 Step 4: We would like to inform you that Add-ons may cause a compatibility risk or any security risk or crash or may slow down the browser.
 In this case, you need to disable the specific add-ons to fix the issue or increase browser speed.

 Step 5: We suggest you completely delete or remove the unwanted add-ons which are no longer usable by your computer or might cause security, compatibility, and performance issues.

 Access your Internet Explorer browser and select the “Tools” option.
 From there, click on the “Manage Add-ons” option.
 You need to choose the All Add-ons option.
 Enable the add-on (particularly which one you would like to delete).
 You need to disable and exit from the browser.

 Method #3: Fix GoogleUpdate.exe (error code 7: 0x80072EFD) Disable Antivirus

 You can try installing the Google Chrome browser and disabling (temporarily) any antivirus software on your computer.

 Please note that the Antivirus software can help to protect your system against any security threats or virus.
 It is not recommended to disable in most cases.
 However, you can temporarily disable and re-enable it after installing the required software.
 Your computer may be easily affected by Virus, Malware or Spyware when you are connected to a network or Internet after disabling the antivirus software.

-We are happy to inform that the above-provided information helps to understand more about googleupdate.exe application and how to whitelist the application in Windows.
+We are happy to inform you that the above-provided information helps you to understand more about the googleupdate.exe application and how to whitelist the application in Windows.